VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 Commands are processed once by a single recipient.
-Commands are either transported to their recipients by a command bus, or delivered directly inline.
+Commands are either transported to their recipients by a command bus, or delivered directly in-process.
 If a command is delivered through a command bus, then then the command is sent asynchronously.
-If the comand can be delivered directly inline, then the command is sent synchronously.
+If the comand can be delivered directly in-process, then the command is sent synchronously.

 ### Event

 An event, such as **OrderConfirmed**, describes something that has happened in the system, typically as a result of a command.
 Aggregates in the domain model raise events.
+Events can also come from other bounded contexts.

 Multiple subscribers can handle a specific event.
 Aggregates publish events to an event bus; handlers register for specific types of event on the event bus and then deliver the events to the subscriber.
-In this bounded context, the only subscriber is a process manager.
+In the orders and registrations bounded context bounded context, the subscribers are a process manager and the read model generators.

 ### Snapshots